 |Overseas ATM access||No fee at overseas Citi ATMs||No fee for overseas ATM withdrawals (may depend on ATM provider)|

 |International transfer fee||Free transfers to Citi accounts in many countries||Transfer money anywhere for $8|

 |Overseas shopping||No fee charged on international purchases||No fees charged on international purchases|

 |Interest earnt||Earn interest with linked Citi savings accounts||Earn interest with linked HSBC savings accounts|

 |Currency options||All major international currencies, and more||Buy, hold and spend in AUD, USD, GBP, EUR, HKD, CAD, JPY, NZD, SGD, CNY (currency restrictions apply to CNY)|

 What are the benefits of having an international bank account?

 - Privacy: Sensitive financial information may be safer overseas, in an anonymous account, than in a standard domestic bank account.
-If your occupation requires you to protect sensitive client information, or your own, then an international bank account may be preferable.

 - Linked accounts: Depending on your preferences, you may link other accounts to your international bank account to earn interest on them or enjoy other benefits.

 - 24-hour service: Domestic Australian banks usually run on standard business hours, but international accounts need to be manageable and accessible 24 hours a day.
-Choosing an international bank can get you easier access to your account around the clock.

 What are the risks of having an international bank account?